Tealseed-Lab/simple_chat/README.md

 # Tealseed Chat

-A simple UI solution for quick integration of IM chat.
+A simple UI solution for quick integration of IM chat & AI bot chat.

 Supports customised Message Cell, message grouping, image preview and more.